caro46/Tetraploid_project/Sex_linked_region.md

 - need to add coordinates on table

 - designing primers for scaffolds with SNPs (matching against chr.07 and chr.08) ~10scaffolds

+## Amplifications

+`BJE4170` was previously mislabelled - it is a boy.
+So I focused on the 2 ZW scaffolds (that displayed a SNP completely -or almost with 1 individual with another genotype- sex linked) that mapped to Chr.07p.

+### Scaffold 159590 - position `669`
+At Ta=64.2, got sequences (F, R or both) for all the individuals of the family except 1 (`4153`, a son, that didn't show up on the gel).

+Mom: AG, Dad GG, 4 AA daughters, 5 AG daughters, 7 sons GG, 1 son AA.
+Most likely AA individuals are actually AG but the primers amplify preferentially 1 allele.
+The forward used spans near an INDEL.
+I will do it again using a lower annealing temperature (60 or 61, lower doesn't seem specific enough on the gradient).

+To make the amplification easier we are considering to try amplifying annotated genes that can be found not too far away from where the scaffold falls on the *tropicalis* genome (`version 9.1`), with big exons (~500bp): `olfactory receptor 8H1-like` (Chr.07: 3658858..3659949), `smad2-3` (Chr.7: 3636114..3636716), `Foxh1` = transcriptional activator (Chr.7: 3636197..3636688).
+A lot of olfactory receptors in the region.
+Interesting since Chain 2015 hilighted that some sex biased genes were olfactory receptors in *X.tropicalis* and also DMRT family is involved in developping olvactory system...

+### Scaffold 262360

+After gradient done on the mom, tried to amplify everybody at 60.7 (1 band brighter thsn other temp).
+On the gel, got some individuals with 1 and 2 bands.
+Sequenced the individuals that had 1 good band (2 different sizes).
+None of the sequences match exactly the scaffold (small missing a 46bp region + some bases different from the scaffold ; big: a region of ~130bp is added compared to the scaffold - seem to have some sort of duplication, real? - no repeat identified with repeatmasker on the scaffold).
+Aligned the sequence on itself using mafft: a lot of repeated region.
+Might be worth it to amplify the closest gene from where the scaffold seems to fall.